Improving clustering quality evaluation in noisy Gaussian mixtures: Related work

 \subsection{Cluster validity indices}

-Cluster validity indices are measures used to evaluate the quality of clusterings, which examine both the cluster assignments as well as the underlying data structure.
-Although the literature presents a wide array of such indices \cite{todeschini2024extended}, the Silhouette width, Calinski-Harabasz, and Davies-Bouldin indices consistently exhibit strong performance across diverse applications \cite{arbelaitz2013extensive}.
+Cluster validity indices are measures used to evaluate the quality of clusterings, examining both the cluster assignments and the underlying data structure.
+A large number of such indices have been proposed in the literature, including many recent extensions and specialised criteria \cite{todeschini2024extended}.
+An exhaustive comparison with all available indices would be impractical.
+In this work we therefore focus on a small set of widely used classical indices.
+In particular, the Silhouette width, Calinski-Harabasz, and Davies-Bouldin indices consistently exhibit strong performance across diverse applications \cite{arbelaitz2013extensive}, making them representative benchmarks for assessing the effect of FIR.
 Hence, this section focuses on these three measures.

-The Silhouette width \cite{rousseeuw1987silhouettes} of a data point $x_i$, $s(x_i)$, is given by:
+The Silhouette width \cite{rousseeuw1987silhouettes} of a data point $x_i$, $s(x_i)$, is given by

 where $a(x_i)$ is the average distance between $x_i \in C_l$ and all $x_j \in C_l$ with $i \neq j$.
-That is:
+That is,

 The value $b(x_i)$ represents the lowest average distance between $x_i \in C_l$ and all points in any other cluster.
 Formally,